Medically Reviewed by Evan Frisbee, DMD on November 04, 2021

 You've made a dentist appointment, and it can't come soon enough.
 Meanwhile, it can help to rinse your mouth with warm water, floss to remove food caught between teeth, and take an over-the-counter pain reliever.
 If you notice swelling or pus around the tooth, or if you have a fever, that could be a sign that you have an abscess, a more serious problem.
 See your dentist as soon as possible.
-You may need antibiotics and possibly a root canal.
+You may need antibiotics as well as other treatments.

 2. Stained Teeth

 Your teeth are like your laundry: The right approach will remove many stains.
 Foods, medications, tobacco, and trauma are some of the things that can discolor your teeth.
 You have three options for whitening them.
-Your dentist can use a whitening agent and a special light in his office.
+Your dentist can use a whitening agent and a special light.
 Or you can bleach them at home with a plastic tray and gel from your dentist or a store.
 The simplest choice, whitening toothpaste and whitening rinses, only remove surface stains.

 4. Chipped Tooth

 It's the No. 1 type of dental injury.
 An accident can cause a chip.
 So can something much less dramatic, like chomping popcorn.
-The fix depends on whether the pulp, or part of the tooth that contains blood vessels and nerves, is damaged.
-If it's not, your dentist will bond a strong resin material to the tooth, replacing the chipped area.
+Your dentist may recommend a crown if the chip is large or bonding with a strong resin material to replace the area that chipped.
 If the pulp is at risk, you may need a root canal followed by a veneer or crown.